 This will rebuild the entire Index from scratch and depending on the amount of documents to be indexed, this could take quite long and degrade your system’s performance while the Indexer is still busy.
 I would recommend to have it rebuild itself overnight.

 Advanced Indexing Options allows you to Rebuild the Search Index.

 If it still doesn’t work press the “Restore Defaults” button that you can find under the Rebuild button in Windows Vista.
 The difference with Rebuild is that, aside from resetting all customized indexing settings like indexing location and file type selections, it will recreate the actual Index files as well.

-In Windows 7 and Windows 8, you can press the blue “Troubleshoot search and indexing” link.
+In Windows 7, Windows 8 and Windows 10, you can press the blue “Troubleshoot search and indexing” link.
 This will start a troubleshooting wizard in which you can select the option “E-mail doesn’t appear in search results”.

 Reinstall the Windows Search feature